uviclibraries/twine/github.md

 # Publish Your Twine Story or HTML Files on the Web Using GitHub Pages
 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

+Step 1
+{: .label .label-step}
-1. Signup for a GitHub Account (if you’d like you can watch this narrated video on YouTube of the [GitHub account creation process](https://youtu.be/ovCRBERA1NQ){:target="_blank"}):
+Signup for a GitHub Account (if you’d like you can watch this narrated video on YouTube of the [GitHub account creation process](https://youtu.be/ovCRBERA1NQ){:target="_blank"}):
   - Go to the [GitHub.com](https://github.com){:target="_blank"} website and click on the **Sign up** button on the top right of the web page.<br>
 <img src="images/github-account-setup.gif" alt="GitHub Account Setup animated gif"><br>
   - Enter your email address in the field provided.
 Press **Continue**.